-There is potential for cumulative effects with other seismic programs that will be active for 2013 (e.g., Hebron and possibly a brief Husky geohazard survey in July).
-Hebron and HMDC will use the same survey vessel so that any cumulative effects will be minimal.
+There is potential for cumulative effects with other seismic programs that may active in the future including other 2D, 3D, 4D and geohazard survey programs).
+Hebron and HMDC used the same survey vessel in 2013 so cumulative effects were minimal.
 In future years, different seismic programs could potentially be operating in relatively close proximity.
 During these periods, VECs may be exposed to noise from more than one of the seismic survey programs.
 It will be in the interests of the different parties for good coordination between programs in order to provide sufficient buffers and to minimize acoustic interference.
 HMDC will participate in a coordinated effort to provide sufficient spatial buffers between seismic vessels operating concurrently in the northern Grand Banks area.

 Assuming maintenance of sufficient separation of seismic vessels operating concurrently in the Project Area, cumulative effects of seismic sound on fish and fish habitat, fisheries, seabirds, marine mammals, sea turtles and species at risk are predicted to be not significant.
 However, there are uncertainties regarding this prediction.
-The potential for temporal and spatial overlap of future activity of seismic programs (2014-EF) in the area will be assessed in the EA update process.
+The potential for temporal and spatial overlap of future activity of seismic programs (2014-LOF) in the area will be assessed in the EA update process.